-On April 3, 2023, the Company, closed the transactions contemplated by the Purchase Agreement entered into on March 12, 2023, with Alora, pursuant to which Alora agreed to acquire certain assets and assume certain liabilities of AcelRx relating to its sufentanil sublingual tablet product referred to as DSUVIA or DZUVEO, or any other single-dose pharmaceutical product for use in medically supervised settings containing a sublingual tablet that includes sufentanil as the sole active ingredient, as a 30 mcg tablet or other dosage form or strength as reasonably necessary for lifecycle management, or the Product.
-The Product expressly excludes the pharmaceutical product referred to as Zalviso (sufentanil sublingual tablets, each 15 mcg), any other multi-dose administration system containing sufentanil sublingual tablets (whether as the sole active ingredient or in combination with other active ingredients), and any single-dose formulation of sufentanil for use outside of a medically supervised setting.
-With the closing of the transaction, AcelRx is entitled to receive (a) up to \$116.5 million in sales-based milestones, (b) quarterly payments in an amount equal to 15% of net sales based on sales of Product to all customers, other than sales to the United States Department of Defense, or DoD, under the Marketing Agreement (as defined below), pursuant to which Alora will pay AcelRx 75% of Product net sales to the DoD, and sales by or on behalf of Laboratoire Aguettant, or Aguettant, and (c) 20% of any consideration, excluding royalty payments based on sales of Product and subject to customary exclusions, received by Alora or its affiliates in connection with a grant to any third party of a license related to Product, or by Alora or its affiliates or equityholders in connection with a sale or transfer to any third party of an ownership interest in any assets acquired by Alora under the Purchase Agreement.
+On April 3, 2023, the Company, closed the transactions contemplated by the DSUVIA Agreement entered into on March 12, 2023, with Alora, pursuant to which Alora agreed to acquire certain assets and assume certain liabilities of AcelRx relating to its sufentanil sublingual tablet product referred to as DSUVIA or DZUVEO, or any other single-dose pharmaceutical product for use in medically supervised settings containing a sublingual tablet that includes sufentanil as the sole active ingredient, as a 30 mcg tablet or other dosage form or strength as reasonably necessary for lifecycle management, or the Product.
+The Product expressly excludes the pharmaceutical product referred to as Zalviso (sufentanil sublingual tablets, each 15 mcg), any other multidose administration system containing sufentanil sublingual tablets (whether as the sole active ingredient or in combination with other active ingredients), and any single-dose formulation of sufentanil for use outside of a medically supervised setting.
+With the closing of the transaction, AcelRx is entitled to receive (a) up to \$116.5 million in sales-based milestones, (b) quarterly payments in an amount equal to 15% of net sales based on sales of Product to all customers, other than sales to the United States DoD under the Marketing Agreement (as defined below), pursuant to which Alora will pay AcelRx 75% of Product net sales to the DoD, and sales by or on behalf of Laboratoire Aguettant, or Aguettant, and (c) 20% of any consideration, excluding royalty payments based on sales of Product and subject to customary exclusions, received by Alora or its affiliates in connection with a grant to any third party of a license related to Product, or by Alora or its affiliates or equityholders in connection with a sale or transfer to any third party of an ownership interest in any assets acquired by Alora under the DSUVIA Agreement.

-The Purchase Agreement contains customary representations, warranties, and covenants by each party.
-Alora agreed not to practice, license or otherwise exploit any of the intellectual property rights acquired by it under the Purchase Agreement to manufacture, develop or commercialize any product (other than Product) that is or has been commercialized by AcelRx or its affiliate as of the date of the Purchase Agreement, or any product that is competitive with any such product.
+The DSUVIA Agreement contains customary representations, warranties, and covenants by each party.
+Alora agreed not to practice, license or otherwise exploit any of the intellectual property rights acquired by it under the DSUVIA Agreement to manufacture, develop or commercialize any product (other than Product) that is or has been commercialized by AcelRx or its affiliate as of the date of the DSUVIA Agreement, or any product that is competitive with any such product.
 In addition, Alora will use commercially reasonable efforts to maintain regulatory approvals for and commercialize Product in the United States.
-If Alora (together with other relevant parties, taken as a whole) fails to commercialize, sell and distribute Product within the six-month period beginning on July 1, 2023, then all rights granted to Alora pursuant to the Purchase Agreement will, upon AcelRx's written notice, revert back to AcelRx.
-The Purchase Agreement also contains indemnification rights for each of AcelRx and Alora for breaches of representations, warranties, and covenants, as well as certain other matters, subject to certain specified limitations.
+The DSUVIA Agreement also contains indemnification rights for each of AcelRx and Alora for breaches of representations, warranties, and covenants, as well as certain other matters, subject to certain specified limitations.